May 21, 2014

 2. The chamois stays in place.
 Traditional cycling shorts will end up slipping down over time, and that means the chamois, or pad, will shift as well.
 Keeping the chamois in place will ensure there is less potential for chafing, saddle sores, and generally unhappy times.
 Bib shorts by nature are designed in a way that guarantees the chamois stays perfectly in place.

 3. Bib straps increase comfort.
 As mentioned above, bib shorts utilize lightweight, breathable mesh or Lycra straps over the shoulders.
 While there are a number of advantages to shoulder straps, the biggest benefit is how they comfortably hold the bib as a whole in place without creating pressure or binding points anywhere on the body.
 Properly fitting bib shorts should disappear when you are in your natural cycling position.
 You won’t feel anything tugging, binding or chaffing.
-Our premium bibs (Summit Raptor in retail and Ascent and Summit in custom) are designed with Silhouette™ Engineering, a natural bend or articulation that mimics the contour of your body when you’re on your bike.
-This articulation means that you experience total and complete comfort when on your bike because of a reduction in fabric bunching.
+Our Summit and Ascent bibs are designed with Silhouette™ Engineering, a natural bend or articulation that mimics the contour of your body when you’re on your bike.
+This articulation means you experience total and complete comfort when on your bike because of a reduction in fabric bunching.

 4. Showing off doesn’t mean showing skin.
 The best designed cycling jerseys are shorter in the front to reduce fabric bunching and provide a more aerodynamic fit.
 For taller riders with traditional shorts that might mean they’ll be sporting the bare midriff when they’re not actually on their bike.
 With bib shorts being obviously cut higher than a traditional short, a seamless transition between shorts and jersey is maintained at all times.
 To the onlooker, your bib short and cycling jersey will look just like a jersey and traditional short would; to the wearer though, the difference is as stark as night and day.
 This is the same from the rear.
 You won’t ever be tormenting those behind you with an unsightly “plumber’s crack.”